SheCodesAustralia/workshopcontent/content/django/02_getting_started/_index.md

 python3 --version
 ```

-If not, install it based on your Linux distribution:
+If not, install it based on your Linux distribution.
+What's a Linux distribution?
+Distributions are packaged collections of software built on top of the Linux kernel, offering a complete operating system experience.
+We've pulled out a couple to get you started, if yours isn't there - Google is your friend, or ask a mentor for help.

 ```sh
 sudo apt install python3   # Debian/Ubuntu